Kiuwan logo

 Do Your Apps Use Third-Party Components?
 Scan Your Code

 Many software projects incorporate third-party components to add specific functionality.
 One of the biggest problems IT teams face is keeping up with what’s being used.
-Without a rigorous framework governing their use, one can end up with a Wild West of applications full of security vulnerabilities.
+Without a rigorous framework governing their use, applications can become a Wild West full of security vulnerabilities.
 Let’s explore the use of third-party components, the risks they bring, and the benefits of application security testing.

 💻 Why Do Developers Use Third-Party Components?